Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 This yielded promising results, but also introduced a performance overhead so is largely focused on memory savings.

-Another paper which we found to give practical benefits, was SmoothQuant [7].
+Another paper that we found to give practical benefits was SmoothQuant [7].
 They again focus on the effect of outliers but importantly, SmoothQuant can be applied **offline**, meaning there is **no performance overheard** when running inference.

 The authors describe two key observations that motivate their approach: